nsarode/popular_gene_prok/README.md

 Trying to recreate article The most popular genes in the human genome (https://www.nature.com/articles/d41586-017-07291-9) for prokaryotes (bacteria)

 **Why ?**
-I am a python newbie, but not new to programming overall, I am good with R, Perl and have an undiagnosed OCD of trying to write efficient one-liners in shell for small jobs ;-)
+I am a python newbie, but not new to programming _per se_.
+I am good with R, Perl and have an undiagnosed OCD of trying to write efficient shell one-liners ;-)
-R was self-taught and I came to realize pretty early on that when it comes to programming,
+R was a self-taught effort and I came to realize pretty early on that when it comes to programming,
   > reading basics only takes you so far ... pick up a project and learn along the way !

 ### Step1 - Fork it !

 #### Make sure that the forked repo can be synced with the original repo

-### Step2 - creating a safe environment for play aka Conda !
+### Step2 - Creating a safe environment for play aka Conda !

 ### Step  Follow the instructions